jeevan11jacob-svg/task-manager-devops/README.md

 ## 🔄 CI/CD Pipeline

-The project uses Jenkins to automate the deployment workflow whenever changes are pushed to GitHub.
+The project uses Jenkins to automate the application deployment workflow when changes are pushed to GitHub.

 ```text
 Git Push